thescientist13/greenwood-starter-presentation/README.md

     ```sh
     $ npm i greenwood-starter-presentation --save-dev --legacy-peer-deps
     ```
-1. Add this and Greenwood's Import CSS plugin to your _greenwood.config.js_
+1. Add this and Greenwood's Import Raw plugin to your _greenwood.config.js_
     ```js
     import { greenwoodPluginImportCss } from '@greenwood/plugin-import-raw';
     import { greenwoodThemeStarterPresentation } from 'greenwood-starter-presentation';